varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/bonds.md

 Price of a zero coupon treasury bill for a term of 0.5 (dark blue) and one year (light blue) as a function of the market interest rate.
 Face value $V_{P}$ = 1000 USD.
 ```

-The treasury bill pricing calculations shown in {prf:ref}`example-zero-coupon-t-bill` have some interesting properties:
+The treasury bill pricing calculations have some interesting properties:

 * There is an _inverse_ relationship between the current price of a zero-coupon bill and the market interest rate $\bar{r}$; this must be true as the par value (which is in future dollars) is fixed.
 Thus, higher market interest rates imply lower initial T-bill prices.